globalsculptor/glowpuzzle-wearable/README.md

 Tizen Gear 2/S: http://apps.samsung.com/mars/topApps/topAppsDetail.as?COUNTRY_CODE=USA&&productId=000000935524

-The version for Tizen Gear 2/S Smartwatches was developed specially for the Tizen App Challenge 2014.
+The version for Tizen Gear 2/S Smartwatches was developed specially for the Tizen App Challenge.

 More info on my website: http://jacobilin.com